 Expat families and children

 Although the quality of public education in Bulgaria is of a high standard, the language of instruction is Bulgarian.
 Many expats therefore opt to send their children to one of the several international schools in the country.
-While the fees at these schools tend to be high, children are taught a familiar curriculum in their home language, easing the relocation process a great deal.
+While the fees at these schools tend to be high, children are often taught a familiar curriculum in their home language, easing the relocation process a great deal.

 Skiing and water sports are popular pastimes for the whole family in Bulgaria.
-Expats more interested in shopping and nightlife will need to head to Sofia, as entertainment facilities elsewhere tend to be somewhat minimal.
+Expats who are more interested in shopping and nightlife will need to head to Sofia, as entertainment facilities elsewhere tend to be somewhat minimal.

 Climate in Bulgaria

-Ultimately, expats moving to Bulgaria will need to be open minded and have a sense of adventure.
-Bulgaria's infrastructure has improved markedly over recent years, but expats should be prepared to leave their comfort zone and initially give up a few luxuries in return for a bright future in a country filled with potential.
+Ultimately, expats moving to Bulgaria will need to be open-minded and have a sense of adventure.
+Bulgaria’s infrastructure has improved markedly over recent years, but expats should be prepared to leave their comfort zone and initially give up a few luxuries in return for a bright future in a country filled with potential.

 Fast facts